-Did a friend or family member recently announce she is pregnant and you want to surprise her with a gift but don’t know what to give her?
+Has a friend or family member recently announced that she is pregnant and you want to surprise her with a gift but don’t know what to give her?
 What about a DIY Pregnancy Survival Kit Care Package stocked with all the essentials that the Mama-to-Be needs to get her through those first few months of pregnancy?
-I’m sharing lots of pregnancy care package ideas to include in a pregnancy gift basket for your newly pregnant friend below.
+I’m sharing all of my pregnancy care package ideas to include in a pregnancy gift basket for your newly pregnant friend below.

 I’ve pulled some of my favorite essential items and put them together into a gift basket for a friend who just announced she’s pregnant!
 It includes some of the things she knows she’ll need like prenatal vitamins along with a few things that she hasn’t even thought of yet like antacids and a nightlight for all those middle of the night trips to the bathroom.

 First and foremost, prenatal vitamins and a pill organizer!
 Doctors recommend taking prenatal supplements for both maternal and fetal health.
 I took Nature Made Prenatal supplements during my twin pregnancy and I plan to take them for Baby #3 as well.

 Antacids and Sensitive Toothpaste

 When I was pregnant with the twins, the fatigue that hit during those first few months was so severe that I didn’t need a sleep mask because I could sleep in the middle of the day with all the curtains open and my husband making loud noises as he packed up the house while prepping for our move.
 I was out.
 There was no waking me up.
 I didn’t need the sleep mask, but it was nice to have one and I use it now even after the babies were born when I get to take a mid-morning or mid-afternoon nap while the babies nap.

 Water Bottle, Ginger Candy, and Saltine Crackers